 Building a Strong Social Media Presence

 As a frontier in technology and innovation, China has developed many of its own social media platforms.
 As Western social media are not accessible in China, brands must employ local social channels to boost their presence in the Chinese market.
 Famous social media platforms in China include Weibo, QQ, WeChat, Douyin, Youku, Bilibili, and Zhihu.

 Navigating Culture & Consumer Psychology

 The Chinese culture differs vastly from other cultures around the world.
-Chinese customers are often characterized as collectivists — where they think, act, and communicate collectively instead of the west’s individualism.
+Chinese customers are often characterized as collectivists — where they think, act, and communicate collectively as opposed to the west’s individualist mindset.